opencog/opencog/README.md

  - http://www.cmake.org/Wiki/CMakeMacroAddCxxTest
  - http://www.cmake.org/Wiki/CMake_HowToFindInstalledSoftware

-The main CMakeLists.txt currently sets -DNDEBUG.
-This disables Boost matrix/vector debugging code and safety checks, with the benefit of making it much faster.
-Boost sparse matrixes and (dense) vectors are currently used by ECAN's ImportanceDiffusionAgent.
-If you use Boost ublas in other code, it may be a good idea to at least temporarily unset NDEBUG.
-Also if the Boost assert.h is used it will be necessary to unset NDEBUG.
-Boost ublas is intended to respond to a specific BOOST_UBLAS_NDEBUG, however this is not available as of the current Ubuntu standard version (1.34).

 -Wno-deprecated is currently enabled by default to avoid a number of warnings regarding hash_map being deprecated (because the alternative